kimdolion/tic-tac-toe-client/README.md

 Feature3: created gameboard with click event listeners for the gameboard container.
 Will reset all boxes upon signing out.

-Feature4: added in win conditions.
+Feature4: added in win conditions, new game button, and display games button. buttons and game board are hidden until successful sign in.
+-hit roadblock; rewrote on paper what the click expectations were,

 ### Problem-Solving
 Git version control
   -I had started using my master for my starter code not realizing that is what a branch is for.
 After many branch mo

 ### Unsolved Problems

 ### Wireframes and User Stories